fnuajith/angular-dialogflow-chatbot/README.md

 With this done, we are now ready to jump into implementing this application.

+## Build the required components, models and services

 Create a new component named 'home'.
 We will use this as out landing route, and provide a navigation option from here to access the chatbot.
 ```
 ng g c home